-Under the Working Time Regulations 1998 there are stringent daily and weekly working time limits for young workers (those that are over compulsory school age but under 18).
+Under the Working Time Regulations 1998 there are stringent daily and weekly working time limits for young workers (those under the age of 18).
 Young workers may not work for more than 8 hours in any one day and 40 hours in any one week.
 Young workers are also entitled to a daily rest of 12 consecutive hours, a weekly rest of 48 hours and a rest break of 30 minutes where daily work time is more than 41⁄2 hours.
 The employer should comply with the Working Time Regulations and should not require the pupil to work in excess of the limits set out above.